 EFL – Alex Richards (Safeguarding Manager) 01772 325940

-If you are worried about the immediate safety or welfare of a child or vulnerable adult, you can also contact:
+If you are worried about the immediate safety or welfare of a child or adult at risk, you can also contact:

 - The police on 999